vanja-obradovic/postcss-clampwind/README.md

 - ~~Create media queries ranges from the smallest to the largest breakpoint for clamp rules with one or zero media queries ranges~~
 - ~~I need to also add external ranges for these cases, if there are no breakpoints or only one breakpoint, the plugin should add the external range to the generated CSS.
 Eg. `text-[clamp(16px,50px)]` should generate `@media (width < 40rem) { ... } @media (width >= 96rem) { ... }`~~
-- Maybe I should use a similar approach to my fluid variant plugin and make the clamp values with `calc()` and custom properties, it would allow to use calc() and standard CSS for the clamp values. eg. `md:max-lg:text-[clamp(16px, calc(50px *3))]` or `md:max-lg:text-[clamp(--text-sm, --text-lg)]`
-- Convert clamped values to rem
+- ~~If --spacing is set to px and clamped values have no unit, do the conversion in js by reading the --spacing value and divide it by the root font size~~
+- if --spacing is set to rem, and clamped values have no unit, add `var(--spacing) * value` to the clamped values
 - if clamped value has a unit different than px?
 No conversion?
 - if clamped value is a css variable, wrap it in a `var()`
-- if clamped values has no unit/only numbers transform to `calc(var(--spacing) * value)`
+- maybe read all the custom properties values from the theme, store them in a map and use them whenever they are referenced in the clamped values, and convert them to rem if needed
+- output a comment in the generated CSS if there are errors (clamped values have mismatched units, not allowed units, etc..)
+- Clean up the code and make transformations more readable
 - if clamped value has a token (eg. `xl`), do nothing, not supported yet, maybe in the future I could get the default value from the default theme
 - Check if the pxToRem plugin does conversions before the plugin runs
 - Check if it works well with vite
-- support decreasing values for breakpoints where minValue is greater than maxValue
+- ~~support decreasing values for breakpoints where minValue is greater than maxValue~~
 - support negative values
-- Check how it works with mixing breakpoints, eg. `md:max-lg:` and `max-lg:md:` are both valid
+- ~~Check how it works with mixing breakpoints, eg. `md:max-lg:` and `max-lg:md:` are both valid~~
-- check if it's possible to import utopia-core as a dependency
 - support container queries